India’s COVID-19 fatalities top 100,000, behind US, Brazil

-The Health Ministry also raised the confirmed caseload to more than 6.4 million with 79,476 new infections.

-The grim milestone comes at the heels of a growing crisis for Prime Minister Narendra Modi and his Hindu nationalist government that has been criticized over its handling of the virus and doing very little to alleviate the contracting economy that has left millions jobless.
+NEW DELHI (AP) — India passed a grim milestone in its fight against the coronavirus on Saturday, with health authorities saying the country has recorded more than 100,000 virus-related deaths since the pandemic began.

+The announcement from the Health Ministry means that nearly 10% of the more than 1 million people to die globally in the pandemic have done so in India, behind only the United States and Brazil.
+India has seen more than 6.4 million total confirmed infections, recording more than 79,000 new cases in the past 24 hours.

-September has been India’s worst month with daily cases and fatalities outstripping those in any other country.
-Almost 41% of total cases and 34% of COVID-19 deaths were reported in the month alone, with nearly 1,100 Indians dying every day on average from the virus.
+Prime Minister Narendra Modi and his government are facing criticism for failing to stop the march of the virus, which in September hit India harder than any other nation in the world.
+Almost 41% of India’s total infections and 34% of COVID-19 deaths were reported in September alone, with an average of nearly 1,100 Indians dying every day from the virus.

+As in many countries, Modi and his government have struggled with how to balance virus restrictions with the the need to boost a contracting economy in which millions are newly jobless.

-But the overall fatalities are most certainly an undercount, experts say, as deaths may have been attributed to other causes, especially in the early days when testing was abysmally low for a country with a population of 1.4 billion.
+Even as the nation reaches 100,000 confirmed deaths, experts say that number is likely still an undercount.
+They say many COVID-19 deaths may have been attributed to other causes, especially in the early days of the pandemic when testing was abysmally low for a country with a population of 1.4 billion.

 “India’s fatalities numbers don’t reflect the true extent of the damage the virus has done,” said Dr. T. Jacob John, a retired virologist.

 India’s poor track record to register mortality data even before the pandemic has further amplified questions over the actual death toll.
-On Wednesday, President Donald Trump, during the first presidential debate, also suggested that India was underreporting deaths.
+On Wednesday, U.S. President Donald Trump, during the first presidential debate, suggested India was underreporting deaths, though he provided no evidence.

 India’s first COVID-19 death was reported on March 12.
 Over the next five months, the disease killed 50,000 people.
-Since then, the number had doubled in just 45 days, underscoring the severity of the pandemic that has saturated intensive care units and morgues and also contributed to the deaths of medical professionals, including doctors and nurses.
+It took just 45 more days for that number to double, underscoring the severity of a pandemic that has swamped intensive care units and morgues and also contributed to the deaths of medical professionals.

 The Indian Medical Association on Friday said at least 500 doctors have died of the coronavirus, adding the toll could be far higher.
 The association last month accused the government of “indifference” after it said there was no complete data on the number of front-line health care workers who had contracted the coronavirus and died.

+Meters away, Mohammad Shameem, a gravedigger who now also oversees the burials, helped lower another body in a grave with ropes.
+As grieving relatives looked on, a visibly tired Shameem described the extent of the virus toll.

+“There is very little space is left now at the burial ground,” said Shameem.
+“We are going to increase the space for the fourth time.”

-The virus exacted an especially vicious toll on southern Maharashtra, one of India’s largest and richest states.
-It has nearly 1.3 million cases including more than 37,000 deaths.
+The virus has exacted an especially vicious toll on southern Maharashtra, one of India’s largest and richest states.
+It has recorded nearly 1.3 million cases including more than 37,000 deaths.
 In neighboring Karnataka, the fatalities stand at nearly 9,000.

 The two states comprise almost 45% of total COVID-19 deaths in the country.